Suzuki Swift: Safety

-Third generation (A2L; 2017)
+Third generation (A2L; 2016)

 The third generation Swift debuted in Japan on 27 December 2016.
 The hatchback is built on the HEARTECT platform which made its debut in 2015 and is the same lightweight platform used for the production of the hatchbacks Baleno and Ignis.
 This new lightweight platform made the third generation Swift roughly 10% lighter than the previous generation.
 Only 5-door body style is available, even though the car looks like a 3-door because the rear door handles are moved to the C-pillar.
-Despite having similar size as the previous generation (10 mm shorter, 10 mm lower, 40 mm wider and 20 mm longer wheelbase), the boot space is also roughly 20% more spacious (now 246 litres, up to 579 liters when the rear seats are folded), but still smaller than its competitors.
+Despite having similar size as the previous generation (10 mm shorter, 10 mm lower, 40 mm wider and 20 mm longer wheelbase), the boot space is also roughly 20% more spacious (now 246 liters, up to 579 liters when the rear seats are folded), but still smaller than its competitors.

-This generation is also the first that uses the newly developed Boosterjet direct injection turbocharged petrol engines and Smart Hybrid Vehicle by Suzuki (SHVS) mild hybrid technologies.
+This generation is also the first that uses the newly developed Boosterjet direct injection turbocharged gasoline engines and Smart Hybrid Vehicle by Suzuki (SHVS) mild hybrid technologies.
 The compact and lightweight 12 or 48-volt mild hybrid system features a belt-driven Integrated Starter Generator (ISG), which assists the engine during acceleration and helps recoup energy via regenerative braking.
-In Japan, a 48-volt full hybrid model is available for the 1.25-litre four-cylinder petrol engine, it is connected to a Motor Generator Unit (MGU) and 5-speed clutchless automated manual transmission (AGS).
+In Japan, a 48-volt full hybrid model is available for the 1.25-liter four-cylinder gasoline engine, it is connected to a Motor Generator Unit (MGU) and 5-speed clutchless automated manual transmission (AGS).

 Additional safety kits are also updated, such as; a forward-facing camera and laser sensors that deliver lane departure warning and high-beam assist, along with autonomous emergency braking.

 The European market Swift is no longer built by Magyar Suzuki in Hungary, it is now supplied from Japan and also exported to areas including Asia, Oceania and Latin America.
 It is also manufactured in India, Thailand and Myanmar.
-The Indian built Swift is exported to Africa, some part of Asia, some part of Latin America and Middle East.
+The Indian-built Swift is exported to Africa, parts of Asia, and some Latin American and Middle Eastern markets.
 The third generation Swift is also manufactured in Pakistan and Ghana since 2022 and 2023, respectively.

 Facelift

 The Suzuki Swift received a minor facelift in May 2020 for the Japanese market.
 European market received the facelifted model in September 2020.
 It was also released in November 2020 for the Mexican market, in February 2021 for the Thai and Indian market, and in the Philippine market in March 2022.

-The hatchback received new radiator grille, alloy wheels and dual tone colour option.
+The hatchback received new radiator grille, alloy wheels and dual-tone color option.
 Some features from the higher trim now become available for lower trims, some markets also received new features from other markets which was standard in the pre-facelift model.
 The engine is also revised for markets with stricter emission standards (see below).
 The 12-volt mild hybrid system has also been upgraded with a bigger 10Ah battery, replacing the old 3Ah unit to boost energy recovery.